-RPO 5.5 - Ensure efficient and sustainable use of all our natural including resources, waterways, inland peatlands, and forests in a manner which ensures a healthy society a clean environment and there is no net contribution to biodiversity loss arising from development supported in this strategy.
+efficient and sustainable use of all our natural resources, including inland waterways, peatlands, and forests in a manner which ensures a healthy society a clean environment and there is no net contribution to biodiversity loss arising from development supported in this strategy.
 Conserve and protect designated areas and natural heritage area.
 Conserve and protect European sites and their integrity.